News / Why I Stopped Using Collection Trackers and Sta...

 Is It Right for You?

-If you're just starting out and a spreadsheet still works, stick with that.
-If you're at the point where you need organization but not analytics, the standard collection trackers will serve you fine.
+If you're at the point where you need organization but not analytics, the standard collection apps will serve you fine.

-But if you're running this like a business—if you need to know not just what you have but how it's all performing—that's a different tool for a different job.
+But if you're running this like a business; if you need to know not what you have but how it's all performing; that's a different tool for a different job.

 I made the switch mid-season last year.
 Imported my MorphMarket inventory in about thirty seconds, everything mapped automatically.
 Within a week I had insights I'd never had access to before.